As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 - Clear plastic cover is a little flimsy

 The LED lights are quite bright and the fixture folds out of the way for easy tank maintenance.
-You won’t have to remove it like the LED fixtures on other betta fish tanks which is a nice feature.
-Like the Fluval Spec V aquarium kit mentioned above, this tank keeps the filter hidden in a separate compartment in the back.
+You won’t have to remove it like the LED fixtures on other betta tanks which is a nice feature.
+Like the 5 gallon Fluval Spec V aquarium kit mentioned above, the Marineland portrait keeps the filter hidden in a separate compartment in the back.
 However, the plastic lid that covers this compartment is flimsy and not well designed.

 - Upright Design with rounded corners